 It might seem that cases against drivers who decide to drive while tired would be a no-brainer, then.
 But proving the fact that the driver who caused your accident was driving while tired can be tricky without the help of an experienced Texas personal injury attorney.

 Duty of Care

-Any negligence act is a breach in the duty of care—drowsy driving included.
+Any negligent act is a breach of the duty of care—drowsy driving included.
 When a driver operates his or her vehicle while drowsy, they are negligent.
 They overlook the safety of others and continue to drive despite the harm they can cause.

 At The Stewart Law Firm, we prioritize your rights with a focus on helping you obtain the most beneficial outcome possible.
 Our Austin car accident lawyers stand by your side from start to finish.
 We’ll be your guide to pursue the justice you need.